 LEARNING THROUGH SERVICE

-Although all grades participate in service learning, the fifth through eighth grades were asked to comment on the projects they liked best.
-The eighth grade really enjoyed making apple pies for the Glen Rock Community Church ’s Thanksgiving dinner for the homeless.
-In this project, led by the principal, Mrs. Patricia Keenaghan, they experienced math skills in weights and measurements, science in chemical reactions, language arts in reflective writing, and social awareness in the needs of homeless people.
+The eighth grade enjoys making apple pies for the Glen Rock Community Church ’s Thanksgiving dinner for the homeless.
+In this project they experienced math skills in weights and measurements, science in chemical reactions, language arts in reflective writing, and social awareness in the needs of homeless people.
 “We were happy that we could make someone’s holiday brighter” and “we learned how to make delicious apple pies which we can now make for our families.”
 Another student commented that, “I liked this project because I had a chance to give back to my community.”